CPI Newsletter: January 2019

 To learn more about tech and maker groups and events in the Portland area, check out these resources recommended to us by individuals and their support teams:*

-Free Geek aims to ‘create digital equity through environmental sustainability’ by recycling and refurbishing donated technology and givingit back to the community at no or low cost.
+• Free Geek recycles and refurbishes donated technology and gives it back to the community at no or low cost.

 Email: ray@communityws.org